MacsiDigital/laravel-cookie-consent/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security
+## Security

-If you discover any security related issues, please email colin@macsi.co.uk instead of using the issue tracker.
+If you discover any security-related issues, please email [info@macsi.co.uk](mailto:info@masi.co.uk) instead of using the issue tracker.

 ## Credits